 Northern Ireland First Minister Paul Givan quits in Brexit protocol protest

-Mr Givan’s resignation automatically removes Sinn Fein deputy First Minister Michelle O’Neill from her job.
+Mr Givan’s resignation will automatically remove Sinn Fein deputy First Minister Michelle O’Neill from her job.

 Northern Ireland First Minister Paul Givan has announced his resignation from Stormont’s powersharing Executive.